googlefonts/how-to-hint-variable-fonts/README.md

 For the hinting approach for Variable fonts described here, cvt’s are generally used to ensure heights are kept consistent at any given point size.
 When adding hints, an ‘anchor’ on any point, will be rounded to the nearest grid line.
 However, a YAnchor, _for example,_ can refer to a ‘cvt’ value to specify a height or overshoot shared by other glyphs in the font.
 Instead of rounding to the nearest grid line, the anchored point will round to the grid line specified by the ‘cvt’ value.

-This is also also useful for making global adjustments to heights, for a range of glyphs, by adjusting just one cvt.
+This is also useful for making global adjustments to heights, for a range of glyphs, by adjusting just one cvt.

 **Advantages of using the CVT table for Variable fonts**